A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Numerical Analysis

 \Cref{fig:complexity} demonstrates the computational complexities of \Cref{table:complexity}.
 In general, \eqref{eq:LD3} is the fastest among the relations when \(\tens{X}\) is orthonormal and \(p/n\) is large.
 Also, when \(\tens{A}\) is SPD, \eqref{eq:LD1} is faster than other relations if \(p/n\) is not large.
 However, in certain conditions, such as when \(\tens{A}\) is not SPD and \(\tens{X}\) is orthonormal, \eqref{eq:LD2} can be preferred.
 We investigate this point through a numerical experiment below.

-We generated a random SPD matrix \(\tens{A}\) of the size \(n = 2^9\) and a random matrix \(\tens{X}\) of the size \(n \times (n-1)\) where the columns of \(\tens{X}\) are orthonormalized by the Gram-Schmit process.
+We use an SPD matrix \(\tens{A}\) of the size \(n = 2^9\) obtained from the covariance of an electrocardiogram signal which is further described in \Cref{sec:dataset}.
+We note, however, that the results of our numerical experiment is not changed if other matrices are used.
+Also, we create the matrix \(\tens{X}\) of the size \(n \times (n-1)\) by discretizing the trigonometric basis functions of various frequencies in the unit interval.
+The columns of \(\tens{X}\) are orthonormalized by the Gram-Schmidt process.
 Throughout the experiment, we used the first \(p\) columns of \(\tens{X}\) and vary \(1 \leq p \leq n-1\).
 We considered the two cases: \(\tens{A}\) is SPD and \(\tens{A}\) not SPD for the same generated matrix.
 Also, we considered the case \(\tens{X}\) is orthonormal and the case it is not orthonormal.
 For each of these four cases, we compute \eqref{eq:LD1}, \eqref{eq:LD2}, and \eqref{eq:LD3} and repeat the numerical experiment multiple times for a better estimation of the measures of the computational cost.

 For our numerical experiment, we developed the python package \texttt{detkit} \citep{AMELI-2022-d}, which provides an efficient implementation of \Cref{alg:ld1}, \Cref{alg:ld2}, and \Cref{alg:ld3} in \CC.
 To properly measure the computational cost, all library components should be compiled with the same configuration.
 Because of this, our implementation does not depend on external libraries.
-The computations were carried out on an Intel Xeon E5-2680 v2 processor with a peak performance of \(28.8\) GFLOP/sec per core with level-3 optimization of the GCC compiler.
-The source code to reproduce the results in this section can be found in the documentation of the software package\footnote{See \url{https://ameli.github.io/detkit}.}.
+The computations were carried out on an Intel Xeon E5-2680 v4 processor with a peak performance of \(26.4\) GFLOP/sec per core with level-3 optimization of the GCC compiler.
+The source code to reproduce the input dataset and output results in this section can be found in the documentation of the software package\footnote{See \url{https://ameli.github.io/detkit} and in particular, the benchmark page therein.}.
 A minimalistic usage of this package is shown in \Cref{list:detkit}.

 \lstinputlisting[ style=mystyle, language=Python, caption={A minimalistic usage of \texttt{detkit} package.
 The function \texttt{loggdet} computes \(\logdet(\tens{A}, \tens{X})\).}, label={list:detkit}, float=tp]{detkit_mwe.py}